tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 In the future we may want to allow for function local `tf.Variable`s, which are created and destroyed each time the decorated function is invoked.

-### API for `defun`

-We've introduced a single new symbol: `defun` that consumes a Python function and returns a callable Python object.
-The precise API of the object is being iterated on, but at a high level it will have methods to:

-*   List out all captured state (`tf.Variable` objects, other `DT_RESOURCE` tensors used by the computation and provided as implicit inputs).
-*   Access the `tf.Graph` that corresponds to the graph executed by the `__call__` method of the object.
-*   Execute the function with custom `RunOptions` and retrieve `RunMetadata`.
+### Trace Caches

+Every argument to a `defun` decorated Python function (`F`) must be either:

+*   A `Tensor` object (NumPy `ndarray`s are converted to the equivalent `Tensor`), or
+*   A list of `Tensor` objects, or
+*   An arbitrary Python value.

+(There seems to be some interest expressed in supporting structured inputs using <code>[nest.flatten](https://github.com/tensorflow/tensorflow/blob/ed7ae86228c58e0a32f0dc21aedc9dad62db97c7/tensorflow/python/util/util.i#L77)</code> and <code>nest.pack_sequence_as</code>.
+This will be considered as follow-up work.)

+Every time `F` is invoked in the Python program, a `trace_cache_key` is computed as a function of:

+1. The element datatype and shape of every `Tensor` argument
+1. The length of the list, and (dtype, shape) of every element in the list of `Tensor` argument
+1. The concrete value of non-`Tensor` (and list of `Tensor`) Python object arguments
+1. The "context" in which `F` is invoked (e.g., the device prescribed by the `tf.device()` scope in which `F` is invoked).

+This key is used to determine if a new graph needs to be created or if a previously created graph can be invoked.

 Since new graphs are traced when new input signatures are encountered, a `defun` can encapsulate multiple graphs.
-For example, consider the following snippet:
+For example, consider the following:

 ```python